 Trauma to the ear often results when the pup's efforts to relieve the itch bruises the pinna, the external ear flap.
 Scratching and head shaking, especially in pendulous-eared breeds like beagles and basset hounds, can cause a kind of blood blister called a hematoma where the pinna swells like a balloon.

 Characteristic dark ear debris and behavior signs generally point to ear mites, but it’s important for the veterinarian to confirm the diagnosis by finding the mite in a sample of ear debris that's examined under the microscope.
 The parasite is tiny, white and nearly impossible to see with the naked eye.
 Never treat your puppy for ear mites until the diagnosis has been confirmed or you risk masking other ear problems or complicating their proper diagnosis and treatment.

-Causes of Ear Mites in Puppies and Dogs
+Causes of Ear Mites